Indiana University Bloomington: Athletics

 IU's intercollegiate athletics program has a long tradition in several key sports.
-From its beginnings with baseball in 1867, the Hoosier athletic program has grown to include over 600 male and female student-athletes on 24 varsity teams boasting one of the nation's best overall records.
+From its beginnings with baseball in 1867, the Hoosier athletic program has grown to include over 600 male and female student-athletes on 24 varsity teams.
 Sports sponsored by the university include football, men's basketball, women's basketball, cross country and track, softball, baseball, golf, tennis, rowing, volleyball, swimming and diving, and wrestling.

 The Hoosiers became a member of the Big Ten Conference on December 1, 1899.
 The school's national affiliation is with the National Collegiate Athletic Association (NCAA).
 National team titles (now totaling 26; 25 NCAA, 1 AIAW) have been won in nine men's sports and one women's sport (tennis), topped by a record-setting six straight men's swimming & diving titles, eight men's soccer crowns and five titles in men's basketball.
-Indiana University's men's basketball team is one of the most decorated programs in the nation, having won five national championships.
+Indiana University's men's basketball team has won five national championships.
 Indiana student-athletes have won 133 NCAA individual titles, including 79 in men's swimming and diving and 31 in men's track and field.
 Also, IU teams have won or shared 157 Big Ten Conference championships.

 The IU athletics endowment is $42 million, the largest in the Big Ten.
 The Varsity Club, which is the fundraising arm of the Athletics Department, drew a record $11.5 million in gifts and pledges in fiscal year 2004–05.
 Also, overall annual giving has increased by 8.3 percent in the last year and 44.8 percent in the last three years.

 In addition to its tradition in intervarsity sports, IU also has many non-varsity sports.
 Hurling has also become more popular, with the Indiana University Hurling Club becoming the first American national champions in history.